Mairead McGuinness: Political positions

-In 2019, McGuinness proposed a plan that would privilege religious groups in consultations with the European Parliament.
+In 2019, McGuinness authored a report that proposed more direct meetings between religious associations and the European Parliament’s rapporteurs.
 The proposal was shelved after a group of MEPs complained that it would create "a highly undesirable and untransparent privileged lobby channel for religious organisations".

 Personal life

 McGuinness is married to Tom Duff, a sheep farmer.
 The couple have four children.